kuhumcst/texton/administration.md

 #### Adding subspecifications

 As already hinted in the previous section, the 'features' table can mention feature values.
 Those are the feature values that can be subspecified.
-If you want to subspecify value 'meta' of feature 'socmed', then you have to first open the file 'features' and find the term that has a field `(short.socmed)`.
-Suppose you find that term, then you must find the field 'specificationTable'.
+If you want to subspecify value `meta` of feature `socmed`, then you have to first open the file 'features' and find the term that has a field `(short.socmed)`.
+Suppose you find that term, then you must find the field `specificationTable`.
 If it isn't there, create the field `(specificationTable.(meta.facebMedia))` and save.
 Then create the file '/opt/texton/BASE/meta/style/facebMedia' and write e.g.

 ```
   (WhatsApp.wa.)
   (Facebook.fb.)
   (Messenger.mes.)
 ```
-From now on, the feature value 'faceb' of the feature 'socmed' can be subspecified as in `meta^wa`, `meta^fb` and `meta^mes`.
+From now on, the feature value  `faceb` of the feature `socmed` can be subspecified as in `meta^wa`, `meta^fb` and `meta^mes`.

 ## Integrate a new tool
 Integration of an NLP (or other) tool